redhat-appstudio/application-service/docs/kcp-webhooks.md

 Next, switch back to KCP and do the following

-7) Open `config/kcp-webhook/manifests.yaml` in an editor and change all occurrences of `<REPLACE_ME>` to the exposed Route URL from the previous step
+7) Open `config/kcp-webhook/manifests.yaml` in an editor and change all occurrences of `<REPLACE_HOST>` to the exposed Route URL from the previous step

     - There should be 4 occurrences that need to be changed.